udexon/casparov/README.md

 ### 2.3 Limitations of RPN and Stack Machine

 During the phase of rapid growth of free software circa 2000s, Forth has established itself in high end technical market and low end hardware segment, resulting in a lack of Forth open source projects compared to other programming languages.
+Specifically, there have been a shortage of Forth sample projects employing high level data structures, such as database, GUI and web based applications.